 Regis had no regular profession but somehow just managed to get by.
 “Everyone knew him when I was a kid,” said Patrick Leheny.
 “He used to come and take me a lot of places.
 Everybody would say ‘Hi’ to him and talk baseball with him.
 Easy to get along with, nice and easy.
 He used to spend a lot of time at Cantor’s greeting people.
 People would come in there to say hello to him.
 ‘Hi, Reg!’
 He was the amazement of the family.
 He just did odd jobs here and there, if somebody needed a helping hand.
 He was very well-liked and very well-respected in the community, so he could just about go anywhere he wanted.”
 Nancy allowed that he may have sort of been “America's Guest.”

-We do know that Regis died in Pittsburgh, to little fanfare, in November 1976 and is buried in St. Paul's Cemetery.
+We do know that Regis died at age 68 in Pittsburgh, to little fanfare, in November 1976 and is buried in St. Paul's Cemetery.
 Cousin Patrick said, “He wasn’t a drinker, but I think he had a problem with his liver.”

 For this article, the author relied on interviews with Nancy Leheny on October 25, 2009, and with Patrick Leheny on November 18, 2009.
 Other sources are listed within the text.